-Indirectly supporting the present findings, a longitudinal randomised trial comparing laterally wedged insoles (previously demonstrated to reduce loading[37, 38]) with placebo insoles, showed no group differences in structural disease progression.[39]
-While that study seemingly provided experimental evidence, no joint load exposure data were included to document the assertion that joint loadings were in fact reduced in the "wedged insole" group.
-Thus, the study did not fulfill the criteria for inclusion in this review.
-A recent meta-analysis on symptomatic effects of laterally wedged insoles showed no beneficial effects over neutral insoles, indicating limited effects of laterally wedged insoles.[40]
-On the other hand, the null outcome is supported by the results in,[33] included in this review, showing neither detrimental effects of increased loading nor beneficial effects of decreased loading over 12 months in a group of knee OA patients.
+Indirectly supporting the current findings, a longitudinal randomised trial comparing laterally wedged insoles (previously demonstrated to reduce loading^{37 38}) with placebo insoles, showed no group differences in structural disease progression.39 While that study seemingly provided experimental evidence, no joint load exposure data were included to document the assertion that joint loadings were in fact reduced in the 'wedged insole' group.
+Thus, the study did not fulfil the criteria for inclusion in this review.
+A recent meta-analysis on symptomatic effects of laterally wedged insoles showed no beneficial effects over neutral insoles, indicating limited effects of laterally wedged insoles.
+40 However, the null outcome is supported by the results in ref.
+33, included in this review, showing neither detrimental effects of increased loading nor beneficial effects of decreased loading over 12 months in a group of knee OA patients.

-The quality assessment of the included studies showed high risks of selection, detection, and attrition biases (Table 3).
+The quality assessment of the included studies showed high risks of selection, detection and attrition biases (table 3).
 An important precondition for valid results in cohort studies is that groups should be comparable at baseline.
 Unless the groups are balanced for relevant baseline characteristics, differences in structural disease progression cannot confidently be attributed to the effects of interest (joint loads during walking).
 The included studies revealed significant inadequacies when assessing the comparability of the groups on relevant baseline characteristics, leading to prognostic imbalance.
-Four of the 5 cohort studies did not report how reliably the joint loading estimates were ascertained (detection bias), which could influence the individual results.
-Further, the loss of subjects at follow-up in 2 of the 5 cohort studies was beyond 20%, with the dropout rates and reasons for dropout across groups not adequately accounted for (attrition bias).
-Finally, the discrepant numbers of subjects presented in different reports from the same cohort[31, 35] introduced a serious risk of bias and low confidence in the results.
+Four of the five cohort studies did not report how reliably the joint loading estimates were ascertained (detection bias), which could influence the individual results.
+Moreover, the loss of subjects at follow-up in two of the five cohort studies was beyond 20%, with the dropout rates and reasons for dropout across groups not adequately accounted for (attrition bias).
+Finally, the discrepant numbers of subjects presented in different reports from the same cohort31 35 introduced a serious risk of bias and low confidence in the results.
 The overall low methodological quality of the included studies gives little confidence in the reported estimates of causation.